Pseudorandom Generators Against Advised Context-Free Languages

 \begin{quote} {\bf Abstract.}\hs{1} Pseudorandomness has played a central role in modern cryptography, finding theoretical and practical applications to various fields of computer science.
-A function that generates such pseudorandom strings from shorter but truly random seeds is known as a pseudorandom generator.
-Our generators are designed to fool languages, rather than probabilistic algorithms.
-In particular, our generators take context-free languages with advice as their adversaries.
-We present an explicit example of such a pseudorandom generator, which can be also computed by a single-tape deterministic Turing machine running in time $O(n^2)$.
-In contrast, we show that there is no almost 1-1 pseudorandom generator against even context-free languages (without advice) if we demand it should be computed by a nondeterministic pushdown automaton equipped with a write-only output tape.
-Our proofs are all elementary, requiring no complicated proof techniques as in a polynomial-time setting, and utilize a specific feature of nondeterministic pushdown automata, which is interesting on its own light.
+A function that generates pseudorandom strings from shorter but truly random seeds is known as a pseudorandom generator.
+Our generators are designed to fool languages (or equivalently, Boolean-valued functions).
+In particular, our generator fools advised context-free languages, namely, context-free languages assisted by external information known as advice, and moreover our generator is made almost one-to-one, stretching $n$-bit seeds to $n+1$ bits.
+We explicitly construct such a pseudorandom generator, which is computed by a deterministic Turing machine using logarithmic space and also belongs to CFLMV(2)/$n$---a functional extension of the 2-conjunctive closure of CFL with the help of appropriate deterministic advice.
+In contrast, we show that there is no almost one-to-one pseudorandom generator against context-free languages if we demand that it should be computed by a nondeterministic pushdown automaton equipped with a write-only output tape.
+Our generator naturally extends known pseudorandom generators against advised regular languages.
+Our proof of the CFL/$n$-pseudorandomness of the generator is quite elementary, and in particular, one part of the proof utilizes a special feature of the behaviors of nondeterministic pushdown automata, called a swapping property, which is interesting in its own right, generalizing the swapping lemma for context-free languages.

 \ms